Queen of Swords: The Origin Story

 A lot of people know me for my work behind the chair, but not everyone knows the story behind why I do what I do.

-Originally from the Bronx, NY, I grew up as the youngest daughter in a working-class, immigrant, multigenerational Muslim household that had to carve out its own place in the world.
-My parents came from Montenegro (former Yugoslavia) to NYC in 1975.
-I can’t tell you how much respect and gratitude I have for them, for real.
-They came from extreme poverty and limited education.
+Originally from the Bronx, NY, I grew up as the youngest daughter in a Muslim immigrant, multigenerational household that had to carve out its own place in the world.
+My parents came from Montenegro & Kosovo (former Yugoslavia) to NYC in 1975.
+I can’t tell you how much respect and gratitude I have for them; they are my “why” in life.
+My Mom and Dad came from extreme poverty and limited education.
 Life was hard, and they did their absolute best with what little they had.

 In the Bronx’s Little Italy, my father started our family business: a butcher shop that smoked meat, where people from our small community would shop.
 I adored him; I looked up to him.
 In Montenegrin, he called me “sine,” which translates to “son,” a term of endearment.
-I thought I was special!
-In our culture, women lived under extreme scrutiny; a woman’s hair carried meaning and identity.
+I thought I was special (like a boy apparently)!
+He made me feel like the rules didn’t apply to me.
+In our culture, women lived under extreme scrutiny; a woman’s outfit and hair carried meaning and identity.
 How you looked and how you acted could make or break your family’s reputation and survival.
-Well, that got old real fast for me.
+Well, that got old for me real fast.

-Coincidentally, I was a queer child.
-Although I am cisgender, identifying as she/her, I lived a queer lifestyle by not adhering to the gender roles assigned to me by my family and society.
-I wanted to play sports with the boys, do yard work with my brothers, and race my older cousins on my bike.
-I was often the ringleader in our mischievous adventures, the one who got us into trouble.
+My pioneering father decided to move us to Upstate, NY in 1990.
+The property where we smoked our meat became our homestead.
+In those days, I was a queer child for sure.
+Today, I am cisgendered, identifying as she/her, but I’ve lived a nonconforming lifestyle by not adhering to the gender roles assigned to me by my culture and society.
+I wanted to do the yard work with my brothers, build forts in the woods, and ride my bike all day.
+I was obsessed with Buffy the Vampre Slayer; I still can’t tell if I was in love with her or just deeply empathized with her.
+In a group of kids, I was often the ringleader in our mischievous adventures, the one who got us into trouble.
 I strayed from the path that was laid ahead for me.
-Instead of marriage and family, I craved experience, independence, and sovereignty.
-I rebelled and looked different.
+I craved experience, independence, and sovereignty.

+Ironically, I developed a distinctive behavior that would leave me feeling trapped and isolated.
 Since I was ten years old, I’ve had a not-so-well-known condition called trichotillomania, a body-focused repetitive behavior (BFRB) that causes recurrent urges to pull out one’s hair, leading to visible bald spots on the crown of my head.
 It’s not a choice; it’s an impulse-control disorder.
 Whether I wanted to be or not, I was different.
+I tried to mask it as best I could.
 From middle school to college, I experimented with new ways of dressing my hair, trying to cover it up.
-I was always changing my hairstyle or wearing wigs, setting myself apart as the girl with the “weird hair.”
+I was always changing my hairstyle, wearing bandanas or wigs, setting myself apart as the girl with the “weird hair.”

 Naturally, I couldn’t fit into traditional spaces or systems; I had to create my own.
 When I was younger, I wanted to go to beauty school, but my family insisted I go to college.
 After I dropped out, my mom was like, “...sooo how about beauty school?”
 Fortunately for me, straight out of beauty school I first learned curly haircuts in 2010 while apprenticing under a dry-haircut specialist.
 It was a formative and rare experience for most stylists at the time.
 I focused on textured hair because I felt there was a lack of understanding and a lot of prejudice around it.